-A progress bar displays indicating the tasks being performed and the percentage of completion.
+A progress bar is displayed that indicates the tasks being performed and the percentage of completion.

-Ensure that logical disks are created prior to the operating system installation.
-If logical disks are not available, the disk details will not be displayed under Default Settings area, the Quick Install and Custom Install buttons will not be displayed and the warning message appears as: OS Installation cannot be done as no logical disks found in the system.
+Be sure that logical disks are created before you install the operating system.
+If logical disks are not available, the following occurs:

+- The disk details are not displayed under Default Settings area - The Quick Install and Custom Install buttons are not displayed - The following warning message is displayed:

+OS Installation cannot be done as no logical disks found in the system.
 Please use RAID Configuration to create logical disks.

-Custom Installation
+Custom Install